GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Cleave
 Reaction
 Used in response to your own melee weapon attack.
 You cleave with your attack, causing an attack against each creature in a 180 degree arc in front of you extending out to the maximum range of the weapon beginning with the leftmost or rightmost foe first and proceeding onward.
-Each such attack is made with a -1 penalty.
+Each such attack is made with a -1 penalty and any attack within half of the weapon's range is made with disadvantage.
 If an attack is parried, a critical failure, your weapon is successfully beat, or you are successfully struck by an attack which was a response to this cleaving attack- the cleave ends and you are vulnerable until the end of the next round.
 You cannot perform a follow up attack to an attack this way.

 If an attack is made this way within less than half of the weapon's range, that attack has disadvantage.